-So, in this case the blue color diodes conduct and the capacitor follows the input the moment the diodes conduct the capacitor node point is directly connect to the source and it will just follow the source, up to this point and then again after this point the red repeats and you will see the capacitor discharging in this fashion and the moment capacitor starts discharging like this and the input also starts to flow down along the sinusoidal path you will see there is a differential difference in potential the diodes are reversed biased and they turn off like wise.
-And this would be the steady state wave form wave shape for the output at node Vc.
-So, this is also the ripple that the output would see across the load and this ripple is controllable through design we will see that later.
+So, in this case the blue colored diodes conduct and the capacitor follows the input.
+The moment the diodes conduct the capacitor node point is directly connected to the source and it will just follow the source up to this point.
+And then again, after this point the period repeats and you will see the capacitor discharging in this fashion and the moment capacitor starts discharging like this and the input also starts to flow down along the sinusoidal path.

+You will see there is a differential difference and potential the diodes are reverse biased and they turn off.
+Likewise so and this would be the steady state waveform wave shape for the output at node V c.
+So, this is also the ripple that the output would see across the load and this ripple is controllable through design; we will see that later.

-Now, if you see only during this portion we see conduction in the diode only during this portion we see conduction of the diode.
-So, let us mark that all and during that only we will see the current here current I flowing.
+Now, if you see only during this portion, we see conduction in the diode; only during this portion, we see conduction of the diode.
+So, let us mark that off and during that only we will see current.
+Here, the current i is flowing.
 So, what would be the type of the current?
-So, the moment the diodes turn on at this point the diodes turn on at this point voltage source is seen connected to a capacitance.
-So, that is to direct connection of to potential devices.
-So, there will be a huge current rise here and it is limited only by the track inductance diode impedance and any esr of the capacitance etcetera inductance ocr these kind of non idealities only will limit the current.
-So, the current wave shape will be something like this it will have a very sharp rise and it will have a time constant based on only the series impedance coming in the path.
+So, the moment the diodes turn on at this point, the diodes turn on at this point, a voltage source is seen connected to a capacitance.
+So, there is two direct connection of two potential devices.
+So, there will be a huge current rise here and it is limited only by the track inductance diode impedance and any (Refer Time: 17:52) or the capacitance and the inductances here; these kind of non idealities only will limit the current.